Grown American Superfood Review

 - Way too expensive for what you get

-- Consumers have complained over shady business practices
+- Consumers have complained over shady free trial billing

 - A lot of their Youtube reviews feel fake

-This is a terrible green drink.
-While American Grown Superfood tries to live up to a farm to table superfood powder, it ends up being an overly expensive, shady billing green drink that you end up paying way too much for.
+While American Grown Superfood tries to live up to a farm to table superfood powder, it ends up being an overly expensive, and perhaps dubious green drink that you end up paying way too much for.
 Yes, some of the ingredients are great, but I have trouble getting past the crazy inflated price and the cheesy website full of self-promotion.
 I’d recommend avoiding American Grown Superfood.
 You should head over to my top superfood drinks list and save yourself some time.